California State University, San Bernardino: Palm Desert Campus

-Opened in 1986, the California State University, San Bernardino Palm Desert Campus in Palm Desert, California (33°46′34″N 116°21′16″W) hosts upper-division and graduate students.
+Opened in 1986, the California State University, San Bernardino Palm Desert Campus in Palm Desert, California (33°46′34″N 116°21′16″W) hosts upper-division undergraduate and graduate students.
 Many of them come from the Coachella Valley and Joshua Tree areas.
 Since its inception, the Palm Desert Campus has maintained a close relationship with the nearby College of the Desert.
 The majority of Palm Desert Campus undergraduate students have transferred from College of the Desert through a dual admissions program.

 A health sciences building for the four-year nursing program opened on the Palm Desert Campus in October 2008.

 The Palm Desert Campus was built entirely with private funds.
 This public-private partnership was featured in a front-page story in the Sunday, August 3, 2003, edition of the New York Times.

 Murillo Family Observatory

 The Murillo Family Observatory is a teaching and research observatory at CSUSB, located on Badger Hill on the northern portion of campus.
 It is the newest research observatory in the Inland Empire and in the California State University system.
 The observatory consists of two telescopes which are used for research and teaching; a 20-inch Ritchey-Chretien and a 17-inch Corrected Dall-Kirkham Astrograph.
-In addition to the research telescopes the observatory has an observation deck with piers where small telescopes may be set up for undergraduate laboratory classes or open house nights.
 It serves as both an academic and community resource, with public viewing nights and special astronomy events for the community.

 Organization and administration

 San Bernardino-Riverside State College became a part of the California College System (now called the California State University system) in 1965 and eventually became California State University, San Bernardino.
 It, along with 22 other campuses, now forms the California State University system, which is the largest senior system of higher education in the United States.

-The current president is Tomas Morales, who was chosen in 2013.
+The current president is Tomas Morales, who was chosen in 2012.
 A graduate of SUNY New Paltz, he serves on the boards of directors of the American Council on Education, and the American Association of State Colleges and Universities, for which he is chair.